 Call for Abstract

-12th World Congress on Healthcare and Medical Tourism, will be organized around the theme “Focusing Effective Approach Towards Healthcare”
+13th World Congress on Industrial Health, Healthcare and Medical Tourism, will be organized around the theme “Current Research and Advancements in Healthcare”

 Health Congress 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Health Congress 2018